Bacdafucup: Singles

-The first single, "Throw Ya Gunz" was released, November 27, 1992.
-The song signifies the Jamaican tradition of a gun salute as a show of respect to the men on the mic.
+The first single, "Throw Ya Gunz" was released on November 27, 1992.
 Produced by Chylow Parker, "Throw Ya Gunz" was a success and made it to four Billboard charts, including #1 on the Hot Rap Singles for two weeks.
 The song achieved even greater success in the UK, where it peaked at #34 on the UK Top 40 in 1993.
-The song was used as a promo for the 18th season of the American animated sitcom South Park.
-The song was sampled by more than 50 rap artists including Jeru The Damaja, The Notorious B.I.G., Eminem, Vinnie Paz and A$AP Mob.
+The song was used as a promo for the 18th season of the American animated sitcom South Park, and was sampled by more than 50 rap artists including Jeru The Damaja, The Notorious B.I.G., Eminem, Vinnie Paz and A$AP Mob.

-The second single, "Slam" was released, May 11, 1993.
+The second single, "Slam", was released on May 11, 1993.
 The song introduced slamdancing into hip-hop.
 "Slam" was Onyx's breakthrough single, making it to number 4 on the US Billboard Hot 100 and was the group's second straight single to make it to number 1 on the Hot Rap Singles for two weeks.
-The single was first certified Gold on July 7, 1993, before being certified Platinum on August 10, 1993.
-According to Fredro Starr, for all time was sold about 5 million copies of the single.
+The single was first certified Gold on July 7, 1993 before being certified Platinum on August 10, 1993.
+According to Fredro Starr, the single sold about 5 million copies.
 The song was sampled by more than 25 rap artists including GZA, Eminem, PMD, Shaquille O'Neal and Krazy Drayz of Das EFX.

-The third single, "Shifftee" was released, August 30, 1993.
-The song was about being grimy and having that echo into a myriad of life situations.
-Produced by Chyskillz and Jam Master Jay, "Shifftee" was not as successful as the first two singles, but it still managed to make to five different Billboard charts, peaking at 2 on the Hot Rap Singles.
+The third single, "Shifftee", was released on August 30, 1993.
+Produced by Chyskillz and Jam Master Jay, "Shifftee" was not as successful as the first two singles, but still managed to appear on five different Billboard charts, peaking at 2 on the Hot Rap Singles.
 The song was sampled by several rap artists including Mad Skillz, Raekwon, Marco Polo and Noreaga.

-The fourth single, "Da Nex Niguz"/"Da Nex DingDong" was released, November 14, 1993.
-It was accompanied by the release of a video on it.
+The fourth single, "Da Nex Niguz"/"Da Nex DingDong", was released on November 14, 1993, accompanied by a promotional video.